-When you’re purchasing real estate for the first time, the lingo used can be a big source of confusion.
-The biggest mistake first-time buyers make is the difference between a property deed and property title.
-While similar in definition, the difference is significant from a legal standpoint.
+When you’re purchasing real estate for the first time, the verbiage used can be a big source of confusion.
+The biggest mistake first-time buyers make is the difference between a deed and title.
+Often used in the same sentence, the difference is significant from a legal standpoint.

-Before you make a property purchase, be sure you fully understand the difference between these two concepts.
+Before you purchase a distressed asset/property, be sure you fully understand the difference between these terms.
 Doing so will keep you from legal headaches in the future.

 Most people assume a property deed and title are the same thing.
-Sometimes this is true: If you’re the only person who has ever owned your property, you likely have a deed in addition to the title.
-A property deed is a legal document you sign to certify that you legally own the property.
-This legal document officially transfers the title from one person to another.
+A property deed is a legal document you sign to certify that you rightfully own the property.
+This legal document officially transfers the ownership/title from one person to another.
 A deed is a vesting instrument found in a chain of title.

-If you’ve recently acquired a property title and are unsure about the title’s history, the best way to protect yourself is through title certification with Tax Title Services.
-Our unique certification process verifies the completeness and accuracy of tax lien foreclosure due process.
-This ensures that you will not face further financial obligation for pre-existing liens.
-After certification is complete, we’ll connect you to a title insurance agent to help you obtain title insurance and protect your assets for years to come.
+If you’ve recently acquired a property through a county tax sale, the best way to protect yourself is through title certification with Tax Title Services.
+Our unique certification process verifies the completeness and accuracy of the tax sale foreclosure process.
+This ensures the county met the statutory requirements necessary to foreclose and sell the property.
+After the certification is complete, we’ll connect you with a title insurance agent to assist you with obtaining title insurance and protecting your assets for as long as you own the property.

 When you need help navigating the legal waters surrounding your property’s title, contact the tax title curative consultants at TTS for fast, inexpensive title solutions.